nuagenetworks/nuage-metroae/README.md

 `build.yml` contains a set of variables that should be customized by the user prior to running the playbooks.
 These variables are used to configure network connectivity for the VSC, VSTAT and the VSD.

+`zfb.yml` contains a set of variables that should be customized by the user prior to running the nsgv playbooks.
+These variables are used to create NSG profile in the VSD Architect and also creates ISO file that is attached to NSG VM
 ## Playbook Organization

 All playbooks, whether installation or destruction, must be executed using the `metro-ansible` script.